archived-code-challenges/ratings-service/Rating.md

 Deletes a specific rating from the system.

 A rating that has users attached cannot be deleted without first detaching the rating from them.

+Administrators have the capability to delete any rating.
+The owner of a rating can remove it as long as it's logged in.

 **Request:**